 Asian American and Pacific Islander Heritage Month

 May is Asian American Pacific Islander Heritage Month.
-From special virtual events, delicious food spots, museum exhibits and more, Minneapolis has many different ways to celebrate and learn about Asian culture all month long.
+From special events, delicious food spots, museum exhibits and more, Minneapolis has many different ways to celebrate and learn about Asian culture all month long.

 Places to Visit